 Yet, within the regions, the allocation of spending tends to vary.
 CompTIA notes, “some markets may be relatively immature in the traditional categories of computers and software, and yet relatively advanced in the areas of mobility and wireless communication.”

 Still, in examining demand for IT products among global small and medium-sized businesses (SMBs), IDC sees a roughly 2% growth rate.

-"Increasing investment in technology is an appealing way for firms to expand their capabilities without necessarily increasing their head count,” noted IDC Raymond Boggs, VP SMB research.
+"Increasing investment in technology is an appealing way for firms to expand their capabilities without necessarily increasing their headcount,” noted IDC Raymond Boggs, VP of SMB research.
 “Technology spending will continue to vary by company size, geography, and IT category, with solutions-oriented spending (especially related to cloud and mobility) showing the greatest growth."

 In the US, the IT industry is dominated by small businesses.
 Of the 375,000 estimated IT industry establishments in 2015, 97.7% had fewer than 100 employees.

 Within the U.S., telecom services are expected to represent 30% of the country’s IT market.
 Compare this to the 41% forecast for telecom service spending in the global IT market.

 IT spending is at its highest in California, with New York and Texas nearly tied at second and third.
 Ohio, Georgia, and North Carolina also appear in the top 10.